grame-cncm/faustdoc/src/manual/syntax.md

 #### OR Primitive

-Logical OR can be expressed in Faust with the `|` primitive.
+Bitwise OR can be expressed in Faust with the `|` primitive.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t)|{x_{2}(t)}\)